-Out-of-state sworn law enforcement officers may carry concealed handguns in certain areas of North Carolina, if the officer meets all the criteria set forth under the federal law known as the

-Law Enforcement Officers Safety Act of 2004 (18 U.S.C.
+Out-of-state sworn law enforcement officers may carry concealed handguns in certain areas of North Carolina, if the officer meets all the criteria set forth under the federal law known as the Law Enforcement Officers Safety Act of 2004 (18 U.S.C.
 926B).
-A qualified officer would be one who is an employee of a governmental agency; is authorized by law to enforce criminal laws with the statutory powers of arrest; is authorized to carry firearms by their agency; regularly qualifies with their firearm; is not under the influence of alcohol or drugs; and is not prohibited by federal law from receiving a firearm.
+A qualified officer would be one who is an employee of a governmental agency; is authorized by law to enforce criminal laws with the statutory powers of arrest; is authorized to carry firearms by his/her agency; regularly qualifies with his/her firearm; is not under the influence of alcohol or drugs; and is not prohibited by federal law from receiving a firearm.
 The officer must carry valid photographic identification as an officer.
 While carrying in North Carolina, the out-of-state officer may not carry in either public or private areas where the possession of firearms is prohibited.

 Also, pursuant to the Law Enforcement Officers Safety Act of 2004 (18 U.S.C.
 926C), certain qualified retired officers may be eligible to carry concealed handguns in North Carolina.
-A qualified retired officer is one who separated in good standing from a public agency as a law enforcement officer; had statutory powers of arrest; had an aggregate of ten (10) years or more service (unless separated due to a service-connected disability); qualified annually with their handgun; is not under the influence of alcohol or drugs; and is not prohibited by federal law from receiving a firearm.
+A qualified retired officer is one who separated in good standing from a public agency as a law enforcement officer; had statutory powers of arrest; had an aggregate of ten (10) years or more service (unless separated due to a service-connected disability); qualified annually with his/her handgun; is not under the influence of alcohol or drugs; and is not prohibited by federal law from receiving a firearm.
 While carrying in North Carolina, the qualified retired officer may not carry in either public or private areas where the possession of firearms is prohibited.
-A person meeting the definition of a qualified retired law enforcement officer may carry a concealed handgun in North Carolina, if they are carrying photographic credentials identifying them as a separated qualified law enforcement officer, and the person has qualified with their handgun annually, either with the agency from which they retired, or as certified by the North Carolina Criminal Justice Education and Training Standards Commission (the Commission).
+A person meeting the definition of a qualified retired law enforcement officer may carry a concealed handgun in North Carolina, if he/she is carrying photographic credentials identifying him/herself as a separated qualified law enforcement officer, and the person has qualified with his/her handgun annually, either with the agency from which he/she retired, or as certified by the North Carolina Criminal Justice Education and Training Standards Commission (the Commission).
 To gain such qualification from the Commission, the qualified retired officer must make application to the Commission by submitting a verification of firearms qualification, conducted by a firearms instructor who is certified by the Commission as a Law Enforcement Firearms Instructor.
-The qualified retired officer must also submit a copy of their photographic identification showing their separated status, and other information required by the Commission.
-A person making any intentional misrepresentation on this form is guilty of a Class 2 Misdemeanor and may have their firearms qualification revoked.
+The qualified retired officer must also submit a copy of his/her photographic identification showing his/her separated status, and other information required by the Commission.
+A person making any intentional misrepresentation on this form is guilty of a Class 2 misdemeanor and may have his/her firearms qualification revoked.
 This status does not exempt the person from any other registration or training requirements necessary in the private protective services profession.
-Forms for this process may be obtained from the Criminal Justice Commission.
+Forms for this process may be obtained from the Criminal Justice Standards Division staff.
 N.C.
 Gen. Stat. § 14-415.26.